Runtime: approximately 90 minutes, no intermission.

 Hi-ARTS and National Black Theatre joined forces to produce the acclaimed world premiere in September 2017, working with more than 10 grass-roots organizations in criminal justice to help empower and inform the community.
 This touring production premiered at Woolly Mammoth Theatre Company, in association with National Black Theatre & Hi-ARTS, in April 2019.

-The Peculiar Patriot will be produced at Baltimore Center Stage from Oct 15–Nov 9, 2025.
+The Peculiar Patriot was produced at Baltimore Center Stage from Oct 15–Nov 9, 2025.

 Bios are provided by each artist.
 Where opinions are expressed, they represent individual views.
 We ask everyone attending an event to read and embrace the NYTW Core Values.
 If you’d like to tell us about your experience at NYTW, email us at LetsChat@nytw.org.